thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Root CA certificates MUST have a non-empty subjectName.

-The subjectName MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.
+The subject field MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.

 ### Authority Key Identifier